FutureCake/FutureCake/README.md

 - 👋 Hi, I’m @FutureCake
-- 👀 I’m interested in rust and web-assambly
+- 👀 Curious about entrepreneurship, mobile development, design, generative code and programming in general
-- 🌱 I’m currently learning data structures and algorithms with the help of rust
+- 🌱 Currently working on my own App with React Native and FastApi.
+And have some other fun side projects.
-- 🥸 Pretty decent front-end developer with ts, js, css, html
+- 🥸 Knows his front end development
 - 😈 Guilty pleasure, cleaning and making data uniform